HVML/CSS-Engine/README.md

-CSSEngine -- a CSS parser and selection engine
+CSSEngine -- a CSS parsing and selecting engine
 ===============================================

 Overview
 --------

-CSSEngine is a CSS parser and selection engine.
-It aims to parse the forward compatible CSS grammar.
+CSSEngine is a CSS parsing and selecting engine.

 This project is forked from <https://www.netsurf-browser.org/projects/libcss/>.
-We integrate the original LibCSS, LibParserUtils, and LibWapcaplet into this repository and use cmake to build the code.
+We integrate the original LibCSS, LibParserUtils, and LibWapcaplet into one repository and use cmake to build the library.

 Requirements
 ------------

 CSSEngine requires the following tools:

-   + CMake
++ CMake 3.15 or later
++ Python3 (3.6 or later, for generated selection code)
 + A C99 capable C compiler
-   + GNU make or compatible
 + Pkg-config
 + Perl (for the testcases)
-   + Python3 (minimum 3.6, for generated selection code)

 Building
 --------